 I take a quick inventory of my aches and pains for today.
 I have a bit of a hamstring pain in my left leg.
 This makes a bit of a change as it’s usually the right leg.
 My left foot is also uncomfortable.
 I’m considering whether I should stop and loosen the laces.
 I figure it’s only a 10K so I may as well just cope with it and keep going.

 I think it was somewhere on Chesterton Road that I first spotted the people running in onesies.
 I think one of them was a tiger and the other was some kind of blue dinosaur with purple spots on it.
-They were a little way in front of me so I gritted my teeth, increased the speed and shuffled on by, leakingsparadeving them to choke on my dust.
+They were a little way in front of me so I gritted my teeth, increased the speed and shuffled on by, leaving them to choke on my dust.
 We ran back into the city centre past King College Chapel and the Senate House.
 Carrie was there waiting with the camera and, of course, I couldn’t resist a bit of a pose.

 Kings College is also doing a bit of posing there in the background but it does it much more naturally than I.